DanRich123/AlpineEM/examples/non_Foster_recieving_monopole/README.md

   <img src="./magnetic fields.png" alt="Model H" width="49%" />
 </p>

+> **Note** Z-direction is always normal in this statics solver.
+This mask can still be used, as is done in this case, when a different direction is actually normal in the FDTD solver.
+The FDTD solver accounts for this information correctly as long as the intended FDTD direction in `master.py` is selected.

 ### 3. Run the object case — `master.py`
 Configures and runs the simulation.
 - Generates a text file of inputs, then executes the binary compiled in Step 1.